Mary Bono: Post-congressional career

 In March 2013, Bono became a senior vice president at the Washington, D.C.-based federal affairs firm Faegre Baker Daniels Consulting.

 In June 2013, a group of leading telecommunications firms announced formation of the 21st Century Privacy Coalition, which focuses on updating U.S. privacy and data security laws.
 Mary Bono and Jon Leibowitz, former Federal Trade Commission chairman, were named co-chairs of the coalition.
 Also in June 2013, Bono helped lead expansion of Faegre Baker Daniels and Faegre Baker Daniels Consulting into Silicon Valley, in her home state of California.

 In August 2013, Bono was a panelist at the National Journals Women 2020 event.
 At that event, she discussed gender inequality and her experiences as a woman in Congress.

 In October 2018, following the Michigan State University sex abuse scandal, Bono was named interim president and chief executive officer of USA Gymnastics.
-However, she resigned four days later following criticism over her previous role as a lobbyist for USA Gymnastics amid public concern that she had marked out the Nike logo on her sneakers in protest of Nike's support for NFL quarterback Colin Kaepernick.
+However, she resigned four days later following criticism over her previous role as a lobbyist for USA Gymnastics and amid public concern that she had marked out the Nike logo on her sneakers in protest of Nike's support for NFL quarterback Colin Kaepernick.